 \section{Abstract}

-We investigate the problem of equilibrium price formation in an incomplete securities market.
-Each financial firm (agent) tries to minimize its cost via continuous-time trading with a securities exchange while facing the systemic and idiosyncratic noises as well as the stochastic order-flows from its over-the-counter clients.
-We have shown, in the accompanying paper (Fujii~\&~Takahashi)~\cite{Fujii-Takahashi}, that the solution to a certain forward backward stochastic differential equation of conditional McKean-Vlasov type gives a good approximate of the equilibrium price which clears the market in the large population limit.
-In this work, we prove the existence of a unique market clearing equilibrium among the heterogeneous agents of finite population size.
-We show the strong convergence to the corresponding mean-field limit given in \cite{Fujii-Takahashi} under suitable conditions.
-In particular, we provide the stability relation between the market clearing price for the heterogeneous agents and that for the homogeneous mean-field limit.
+We study an equilibrium-based continuous asset pricing problem for the securities market.
+In the previous work~\cite{Fujii-Takahashi}, we have shown that a certain price process, which is given by the solution to a forward backward stochastic differential equation of conditional McKean-Vlasov type, asymptotically clears the market in the large population limit.
+In the current work, under suitable conditions, we show the existence of a finite agent equilibrium and its strong convergence to the corresponding mean-field limit given in \cite{Fujii-Takahashi}.
+As an important byproduct, we get the direct estimate on the difference of the equilibrium price between the two markets; the one consisting of heterogeneous agents of finite population size and the other of homogeneous agents of infinite population size.